King Receives Religious Leaders From Jerusalem, Jordan

+- Greek Orthodox Patriarch of Jerusalem Theophilos III stresses importance of Hashemite Custodianship in protecting Christians' right to access holy sites, preserving historical status quo, safeguarding authentic spiritual, cultural identity of Jerusalem

+- Jerusalem Awqaf, Al Aqsa Mosque Affairs Director Sheikh Mohammad Azzam Al Khatib affirms adherence to Hashemite Custodianship, says workers at Al Aqsa Mosque will continue to implement Hashemite restoration projects

-King Abdullah II on Tuesday received Christian and Muslim religious leaders from Jerusalem and Jordan at Al Husseiniya Palace.
+AMMAN - His Majesty King Abdullah on Tuesday received Christian and Muslim religious leaders from Jerusalem and Jordan at Al Husseiniya Palace.

-Al Hussein bin Abdullah II and Prince Ghazi bin Muhammad, His Majesty's chief adviser for religious and cultural affairs and personal envoy His Majesty extended best wishes to Christians in Jordan, Palestine, and around the world on the occasion of Christmas and the holiday season.
+At the meeting-attended by Their Royal Highnesses Crown Prince Hussein and Prince Ghazi, His Majesty's chief adviser for religious and cultural affairs and personal envoy, His Majesty extended best wishes to Christians in Jordan, Palestine, and around the world on the occasion of Christmas and the holiday season, according to a Royal Court statement.

 The King reaffirmed Jordan's unwavering support for Palestinians' steadfastness, stressing that Jordan will continue to undertake its historical role in safeguarding Muslim and Christian holy sites in Jerusalem, under the Hashemite Custodianship.

-His Majesty announced a personal donation to support the establishment of the Baptism Site Orthodox International University, and fund gilding the crowns and wooden ornaments in the Dome of the Rock.
+His Majesty announced a personal donation to support the establishment of the Baptism Site Orthodox International University, and fund gilding the crowns and wooden ornaments in the Dome of the Rock, the statement said.

 For his part, Greek Orthodox Patriarch of Jerusalem Theophilos III stressed the importance of the Hashemite Custodianship in protecting Christians' right to access holy sites in Jerusalem, preserving the historical status quo, and safeguarding the authentic spiritual and cultural identity of Jerusalem and the Holy Land.